ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 .. _use_image_singularity:

-Using Singularity Images on Cirrus
+Using Singularity Images on ARCHER2
 ----------------------------------

-Singularity images can be used on Cirrus in a number of ways, including:
+Singularity images can be used on ARCHER2 in a number of ways, including:

 * Interactively on the login nodes
 * Interactively on compute nodes